 - Step 7 Add all your chopped veggies and give it a nice mixing.
 Cook as suggested above.

-- Step 8 If you want a thicker soup, during the last cooking hour, in a small bowl place 1/4 cup of potato flour and 1/3 cup cold water and mix until it forms a smooth paste.
-Add a 1/4 cup if the hot soup liquid to the potato flour mixture and blending well.
-Drizzle this into the goulash and stir throughly.
+- Step 8 If you want a thicker soup, during the last cooking hour, in a small bowl, place 1/4 cup of potato flour and 1/3 cup cold water and mix until it forms a smooth paste.
+Add a 1/4 cup of the hot soup liquid to the potato flour mixture and blending well.
+Drizzle this into the goulash and stir thoroughly.
 Continue cooking the last hour and give it a stir now and then.

 - Step 9 Worcestershire Sauce